GridPlus/lattice-connect-v2/README.md

 ```

 > _**NOTE:** The IP address of the device can be determined from your network's main router or gateway appliance.
 Details on how to do this vary depending on your specific router or gateway appliance, and is outside the scope of this document._

+# ✌️ Disconnecting Entirely from the GridPlus Cloud

+If you are using Lattice Connect V2 to route messages, your device will not use the GridPlus cloud, but will still be connected to it.
+If you would like to remove **all** connections to the GridPlus cloud, you will also need to erase some system settings and configure a custom device ID.
+Note that if you choose to do this, you will need to re-connect with all of your apps using the new device ID.

+1. SSH into the Lattice (you can find credentials in `System Preferences -> Device Info` -- format the request like so: `ssh root@<SSH Host>.local`)
+2. Stop current processes: `service gpd stop && service mosquitto stop`
+3. Update credentials<sup>&dagger;</sup>: `uci set gridplus.provisionLatticeAPIURL="" && uci set gridplus.deviceID="ABCDEF" && uci set gridplus.remote_mqtt_address="foo" && uci commit`
+4. Restart processes: `service gpd restart && service mosquitto restart`

+Give it ~30 seconds and view the `Device ID` on your Lattice menu.
+You should see the device ID you just configured -- this new device ID indicates that you have disconnected your Lattice from GridPlus cloud services.

+<sup>&dagger;</sup> Note that you can set whatever `deviceID` credential you want, but you should probably use six characters to avoid any edge cases.
+Also note that `remote_mqtt_address` is not used when Lattice Connect V2 is routing messages, but it can't be empty or else `mosquitto` will fail to start.

+# 🔗 Connecting to Third Party Apps

+Now that Lattice Connect V2 is running on your computer, you will need to update your connections to third party apps, which may involve removing the Permission on your Lattice1 device.
+This section covers the most common connections: [MetaMask](https://metamask.io) and [Frame](https://frame.sh).

 ## 🖼 MetaMask